Paul Aldridge, WJ Group sustainability director, says WJ is seeking to continue giving young people a sustainable future, despite new challenges.

 Over the years, stereotypes surrounding the construction industry have grown with the idea that it is solely a place for men performing hard laborious manual jobs, with little scope for highly skilled specialists.
 Therefore, the road markings sector may seem an unlikely place for students to look for apprenticeships in their search for new and exciting careers.

-Further to this, with autonomous vehicles becoming an ever-closer reality, the highways and road markings industry can now provide opportunities which are fundamental to the development of ground breaking technology and systems to enable the great leap forward to driverless transport.
-Achieving this, will require the highways industry to establish close collaboration with vehicle manufacturers, technologists, industry associations and highways authorities as well as many other stakeholders.
+Further to this, with autonomous vehicles becoming an ever-closer reality, the highways and road markings industry can now provide opportunities that are fundamental to the development of groundbreaking technology and systems to enable the great leap forward to driverless transport.
+Achieving this will require the highways industry to establish close collaboration with vehicle manufacturers, technologists, industry associations and highways authorities as well as many other stakeholders.
 Coupled with existing ambitions to enhance road safety, improve the environment and increase efficiency, the highways sector now offers many exciting opportunities in the development of unique and innovative solutions.